K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ```

 ## <div id="3"/>3.
 GlusterFS Linkage Sample App Description
-This Sample Web App is distributed to PaaS-TA and can be used with the service of GlusterFS on Provision and Bind.
+This Sample Web App is deployed to PaaS-TA and can be used with the service of GlusterFS on Provision and Bind.

 ### <div id="3.1"/> 3.1.
 Service Broker Registration